7 Best Chinese Restaurants in Singapore 2023: Absolutely Yummy

 Book a table

-• Popular weekend Dim Sum Brunch (S$58++): The top-rated dim sum brunch at Man Fu Yuan features a mouth-watering selection of 40 signature dishes to set your weekend mood on a high.
-Feast your tastebuds on unlimited dishes and bevvies from 11:30 – 13:00 or 13:30 to 15:00.
+• Popular Weekend Dim Sum Brunch (S$58++): The top-rated dim sum brunch at Man Fu Yuan features a mouth-watering selection of 40 signature dishes to set your weekend mood on a high.
+Feast your tastebuds on unlimited dishes and bevies from 11:30 – 13:00 or 13:30 to 15:00.

 • Novel one-of-a-kind dishes with Chinese roots: Using eclectic cooking techniques, specialty ingredients, and calibrated recipes, the dishes in Man Fu Yuan are made to make an impression.
 Looking to splurge?
 Test out the ‘Buddha jumps over the wall’ for a uniquely lavish sharing dish.